 Presentations - 30% of final grade

-On the last two days of classes, students who have worked in teams led by four to five creative leaders (designers, directors, engineers, acrobatic vocabulary specialists) will give a presentation on the apparatus or wider research-creation question they have been developing.
+Students will have worked individually or in small teams (remotely or in-person, depending on conditions) and will give a presentation on the research-creation question they have been developing.
 This presentation can be a performance, a performative talk or a formal academic talk.
-Time has been set aside every afternoon to work on the project.
+Time has been set aside every afternoon of the seminar to work on the project, with some mentoring from Prof. Leroux and his team.

 Final paper - 35% of final grade